-Emissions from recovering processes in the waste trade includes emissions of NH3, particles, heavy metals and PAH.
+Emissions from recovering processes in the waste trade include emissions of NH_3 , particles, heavy metals and PAH.
 The emission figures are reported annually by the actual plants to the Climate and Pollution Agency.

 7.5.3.1.
 Car and house fires